Questions and Answers

 A: Yes, most European countries, South Africa, Uganda, Somalia, Rwanda, Botswana, Kenya, Ethiopia, Tunisia, China, India, Bangladesh, Burma, Australia, Mexico

 Q: Are there states in the USA with a bag ordinance?

 A: California and Hawaii are the only states in the USA with a state-wide ban.

 Q: What about other towns and cities?

 A: There are hundreds of towns and municipalities in the USA with local bans

 Q: Are there towns in Westchester that have bag legislation?

 Q: What do stores have to say about the ban?

 A: Many store managers and employees share our concern about the environment.
 There is no proof of customer decline after a ban.
 In fact, a reusable bag ordinance save stores on the purchase costs of disposable bags.

 Q: Why is there a charge for carry-out bags?

-A: The 10-cent fee will encourage residents to bring their own bags.
+A: A fee will encourage residents to bring their own bags.
 Studies show that bag fees reduce single-use bag usage.
 The merchants will keep the 10-cent fee to offset bag costs.